-The purpose of the U. S. Army's Senior Reserve Officers' Training Corps (ROTC) is to provide a source of well-educated, trained and motivated commissioned officers for leadership in both the reserve and regular components of the Army of the United States.
-The Department of Military Science at the Georgia Institute of Technology offers instruction in both the two-year and the fouryear Army ROTC programs.
+A graduate choosing a non-military career may be awarded a commission in the Reserve Forces with service in the vicinity of civilian employment.
+The Department of Military Science offers instruction in both the two-year and the four-year programs.
 The four-year program consists of the basic course and the advanced course, each of two years duration.
 The two-year program is open to both undergraduate and graduate students who may enter the advanced course directly after attending a six week basic camp in lieu of the basic course.
-The two-year program is also open to students who qualify for exemption from the basic course as a result of prior military service or adequate participation in a Junior ROTC program in high school.
+The two-year program is also open to students who qualify for exemption from the basic course as a result of prior military service, adequate participation in a Junior ROTC program in high school, or compression at Georgia Tech.

-Students who have met the above requirements for the basic course or its equivalent may be selected by the Professor of Military Science for entry into the advanced course if they demonstrate leadership potential, pass the ROTC Qualifying Examination or its equivalent, pass the officer physical examination, have six academic quarters remaining, are recommended by a board of officers and if selected, enlist in the reserves.
-Once selected to the advanced course, the student must agree to meet certain course requirements including attendance at a six week advanced camp and acceptance of a commission, if offered.
-Students in the advanced course are given a tax free subsistence allowance of \$100 per month and are paid while attending the six week advanced camp at the rate of one-half the basic pay of a Second Lieutenant.
+Students who have met the above requirements for the basic course or its equivalent may be selected by the professor of military science for entry into the advanced course if they demonstrate leadership potential, pass qualifying exams and have six academic quarters remaining.
+Once selected to the advanced course, the student must meet course requirements including attendance at a five week advanced camp and acceptance of a commission, if offered.
+Students in the advanced course are given a tax free subsistence allowance of up to \$1000 per year and are paid while attending the five week advanced camp at the rate of one-half the basic pay of a second lieutenant.
+Active duty may be delayed to pursue an advanced degree.
+ROTC cadets who meet special requirements may apply for a commission in the regular army.